zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/smul/README.md

 Where:

-expr1 and expr2 are strings consisting of numeric characters, with either optionally including a decimal part.
+**expr1** and **expr2** are strings consisting of numeric characters, with either optionally including a decimal part.

-The function may be used with numbers that may exceed a valid range with standard arithmetic operators.
+The function can be used with numbers that may exceed a valid range with standard arithmetic operators.
 The [PRECISION](./../precision) declaration does not affect the value returned by **SMUL**.

 An example of use is as: